 Football players are more likely to sustain a concussion than kids who play other sports.
-Each year, more than 25,000 kids go to the emergency room with a football-related concussion.
-No other team sport sends more kids to the emergency room.

 Football is a contact sport that requires players to collide with each other.
 "When you think about athletes that play football, it's a very physical sport," says Margot Putukian, MD, director of athletic medicine services at Princeton University.
 "They're going out to battle.
 There are a lot of analogies to wartime combat."